aplteam/Tatin/docs/InstallingTheTatinServer.md

 ## The folder Maintenance/

-First of all, never replace the folder `maintenance/`: the contents documents what changes have been carried out towards the packages in the past, and you don't want to loose this.
+First of all, never replace the folder `maintenance/`: its content documents what changes have been carried out towards the packages in the past, and you don't want to loose this.

-If the new one is not empty then copy the contents over.
-This might be used to carry out changes on all or some of the packages managed by that server, like adding a new property to the package config files of all packages.
+If the new one is not empty then copy the content over.
+Maintenance files can be used to carry out changes on all or some of the packages managed by that server, like adding a new property to the package config files of all packages.